 Travelling Safely With Contact Lenses On Holiday

-When leaving for a trip, everyone has their own way of making sure they remember everything they need, whether yo are a person who packs days or weeks ahead or whether you bundle everything in a suitcase at the last minute, one thing not to forget is your contact lenses.
+When leaving for a trip, everyone has their own way of making sure they remember everything they need, whether you are a person who packs days or weeks ahead or whether you bundle everything in a suitcase at the last minute, one thing not to forget is your contact lenses.

 Unfortunately, no system is perfect, and something always manages to get forgotten.
-If you are a contact lens wearer then you really don't want to forget your lenses, unless you are daily lens wearer you will need to remember solutions and cases too.
+If you are a contact lens wearer then you really don't want to forget your lenses, unless you are a daily lens wearer you will need to remember solutions and cases too.